 Clarity.
 Transparency into financial operations isn’t just a nice-to-have.
 The ability to access a comprehensive, real-time picture of your business performance in a single payments dashboard (with a single click) is central to smart strategy, action, and analysis.
 This facet of payment operations also ensures that everyone is making decisions rooted in the same data set—even when volume is incredibly high.

 Example: Sana uses Modern Treasury to process over $40M in payments across 12 bank accounts and 1,000+ reconciled payments per customer per month.

 Connections.
 Efficient payment operations improve customer experience and team performance through ease-of-use.
 Partnering with experts at Modern Treasury allows businesses to take advantage of strong, existing bank relationships, as well as technical expertise and support.
 Not to mention the value of modern APIs for seamless, connected experiences at scale.

-Example: Wholesale enhances customer experience via payment operations with 4X faster payouts.
+Example: Wholesail enhances customer experience via payment operations with 4X faster payouts.

 Modern Treasury: Payment Ops for Growth and Scale

 Why should you care about payment operations?
 Because you care about your company, your customers, and your future.
 This often-overlooked technical sinkhole (i.e., the infrastructure surrounding digital payments) doesn’t need to hamper your growth.
 Learn more about Modern Treasury’s payment operations solution today—and be on the lookout for our 2022 State of Payment Operations Report coming in October.